LTherage/Jeu-du-chameau/README.md

 ## 🤗 Contributing

-- **💬 [Join the Discussions](https://github.com/LTherage/Jeu-du-chameau/discussions)**: Share your insights, provide feedback, or ask questions.
+- **💬 Share your insights, provide feedback, or ask questions.
-- **🐛 [Report Issues](https://github.com/LTherage/Jeu-du-chameau/issues)**: Submit bugs found or log feature requests for the `Jeu-du-chameau` project.
+- **🐛 Submit bugs found or log feature requests for the `Jeu-du-chameau` project.
-- **💡 [Submit Pull Requests](https://github.com/LTherage/Jeu-du-chameau/blob/main/CONTRIBUTING.md)**: Review open PRs, and submit your own PRs.
+- **💡 Review open PRs, and submit your own PRs.

 <details closed>
 <summary>Contributing Guidelines</summary>